Taylor Motter Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff leads MLB.
+- The 9.7 strikeouts per nine innings put together by the Twins pitching staff ranks first in the league.

-- The Twins' 3.85 team ERA ranks fifth across all MLB pitching staffs.
+- The Twins have the eighth-ranked team ERA across all league pitching staffs (3.88).

-- Twins pitchers combine to allow 122 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- Twins pitchers combine to give up 126 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- His most recent time out came on Wednesday against the Seattle Mariners, when the right-hander tossed 3 2/3 innings, surrendering four earned runs while giving up seven hits.
+- The righty last pitched on Saturday against the Kansas City Royals, when he went six innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.